-The standard deduction is a dollar amount that reduces the amount of income on which you're taxed.
+The standard deduction is a specific dollar amount that reduces the amount of income on which you're taxed.
 Your standard deduction consists of the sum of the basic standard deduction and any additional standard deductions for age and/or blindness.
 In general, the standard deduction is adjusted each year for inflation and varies according to your filing status, whether you're 65 or older and/or blind, and whether another taxpayer can claim you as a dependent.
 The standard deduction isn't available to certain taxpayers.
 You can't take the standard deduction if you itemize your deductions.
 Refer to Topic 501, Should I Itemize? for more information.

 Additional Standard Deduction - You're allowed an additional deduction if you're age 65 or older at the end of the tax year.
 You're considered to be 65 on the day before your 65th birthday.
 You're allowed an additional deduction for blindness if you're blind on the last day of the tax year.
 For example, a single taxpayer who is age 65 and blind would be entitled to a basic standard deduction and an additional standard deduction equal to the sum of the additional amounts for both age and blindness.
 For the definition of blindness, refer to Publication 501, Exemptions, Standard Deduction, and Filing Information.
 If you or your spouse were age 65 or older or blind at the end of the year, be sure to claim an additional standard deduction by checking the appropriate boxes for age or blindness on Form 1040A (PDF) or Form 1040 (PDF), U.S. Individual Income Tax Return.
 You may not use Form 1040EZ (PDF), Income Tax Return for Single and Joint Filers With No Dependents, to claim an additional standard deduction.

-- A married individual filing as married filing separately, whose spouse itemizes deductions
+- A married individual filing as married filing separately whose spouse itemizes deductions

 - An estate or trust, common trust fund, or partnership

-Page Last Reviewed or Updated: February 05, 2013
+Page Last Reviewed or Updated: December 30, 2016